SAP/openui5-docs/docs/Step_1_Ready..._851bde4.md

 We load two UI controls - a button and a message toast - and place the button in the element with the `content` ID.
 The button is defined with a `text` property and a callback attached to its `press` event.

-Now open the `index.html` file in your browser.
+Now, start the webserver, serve the sources of the \`webapp\` folder, and open the `index.html` file in your browser.
 When the button is pressed, a message toast with the "Hello World" message is shown at the bottom of the screen.

-**Related information**
+**Related Information**

 [Development Environment](Development_Environment_7bb04e0.md)